lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Figure: Number of molecules in the system as a function of the time :math:`t`.
     The dashed vertical line marks the beginning of the GCMC step.

-..  container:: justify

 The final number of molecules depends on the imposed pressure, temperature, and on the interaction between water and silica (i.e. its hydrophilicity).

 .. figure:: ../figures/level3/water-adsorption-in-silica/solvated-dark.png
     :alt: silica block with water and crack